CyrilSLi/tpov/docs/en/source/quickstart.md

 python3.10 tpov_extract.py osm relation_id stop_data.json
 ```

-**Be careful when using this method as the data may not be accurate.** In particular, pay attention to the 'Role' column when selecting stops to include as some relation have duplicate stops with 'stop' and 'platform' roles.
+**Be careful when using this method as the data may not be accurate.** In particular, pay attention to the 'Role' column when selecting stops to include as some relations have duplicate stops with 'stop' and 'platform' roles.

 ### Baidu Maps